dbbedoya/democmdln/README.md

 - Created on a MAC with IntelliJ Community, Java 8, SpringBoot, and PostgreSQL
 - Implements Command Line and JDBC
 - See application.properties for more information.
+- Program is writing to console for debugging

 I am running a postgreSQL server on my localhost.
 I created a database mydb.